 If you can answer “yes” to either question below it may be time to examine your emotions and the power they hold in your life.

 - Are you wearied by difficult emotions?

 - Do you struggle regularly with anxiety, insecurity, discouragement, or any other difficult emotion?

 Journey Support for Faith-Based-Emotional-Sobriety strives to bring greater understanding to the influence emotions can have on our minds.

 Journey Support draws from the book Blue Skies: Beyond The Dark Clouds Of Broken Thinking.

 1. We face our difficult emotions together in a safe environment.

-3. We seek God’s help in the repairing or healing process of damaged, inflated, or misdirected emotions.
+2. We willingly take inventory and seek God’s help in the repairing or healing process of damaged, inflated, or misdirected emotions.

 - We often try and manage our emotional struggles on our own only to find our efforts continually defeated.
 When we seek God the healing process, is when true healing begins.